pointbazaar/espl1000/README.md

 GOALS:

-it should have an easy and simple syntax, similar to javascript, java, haskell.
+it should have an easy and simple syntax, similar to java and haskell.

 it supports program verification and programmed runtime constraints,